 - The rules are different if you need to report a loss.

-Day trading is one of the most popular trading strategies in the UK because it allows buy and sale of financial assets during the same day.
-Also, an attractive factor of this technique is that at the end of each day it is possible to determine the profit or loss that has been obtained.
+Day trading is one of the most popular trading strategies in the UK because it allows the buy and sale of financial assets during the same day.
+Also, an attractive factor of this technique is that at the end of each day it's possible to determine the profit or loss that has been obtained.

-However determining the tax payment requires that you do a rigorous review.
-Although, the HMRC website is really impressive, the deal for CFD Tax does not appear to be very clear.
-Even so, it does not seem very difficult to reach a conclusion if it is assumed that:
+However, determining the tax payment requires a rigorous review.
+Although the HMRC website is really impressive, the details for CFD Tax do not appear to be very clear.
+Even so, it does not seem very difficult to reach a conclusion if it's assumed that:

 - A CFD is treated like any stock when declaring earnings.